 A little about me...

-How does anyone end up talking about death and dying for a living, let alone go on to set up their own business as an estate planner?
+How does anyone end up talking about death and dying for a living, let alone go on to set up their own business as a will writer and estate planner?

 Most people tend to become estate planners after a background in financial or legal services.
 My route was somewhat different.